The five pillars for a self-reliant India

 Infrastructure: One that represents modern India

-System: Technology driven
+System: Technology-driven

 Demography: Vibrant demography of the largest democracy